 Fortunately, several Iron Age temples discovered throughout the Levant bear a striking resemblance to the Temple of King Solomon in the Bible.
 Through these remains, we gain extraordinary insight into the architectural grandeur of the building that stood atop Jerusalem’s Temple Mount nearly 3,000 years ago.

 As reported by archaeologist John Monson in the pages of BAR, the closest known parallel to the Temple of King Solomon is the ’Ain Dara temple in northern Syria.
 Nearly every aspect of the ’Ain Dara temple—its age, its size, its plan, its decoration—parallels the vivid description of the Temple of King Solomon in the Bible.
 In fact, Monson identified more than 30 architectural and decorative elements shared by the ’Ain Dara structure and the Jerusalem Temple described by the Biblical writers.

 Reconstruction of the Temple of Solomon

-In any case, the ultimate purpose of this article is NOT to debate the existence (or lack thereof) of the Solomon’s Temple.
-We rather wanted to demonstrate what the Temple of King Solomon might have looked like if it was actually constructed in accordance with the measurements mentioned in Biblical sources.
+In any case, the ultimate purpose of this article is NOT to debate the existence (or lack thereof) of Solomon’s Temple.
+We instead wanted to demonstrate what the Temple of King Solomon might have looked like if it was actually constructed in accordance with the measurements mentioned in Biblical sources.